conacts/obsidian/123 Graphs and Trees.md

 ![[Pasted image 20220424152754.png |400]]

 #### Homeomorphic
-Two graphs are homeomorphic if they can be obtained from the same graph by a sequence of [[123 Linked Lists, Graphs and Trees#Subdivision|subdivisions]]
+Two graphs are homeomorphic if they can be obtained from the same graph by a sequence of [[123 Graphs and Trees#Subdivision|subdivisions]]
 ![[Pasted image 20220424152952.png |500]]